d4n3sh/thedaneshproject/content/posts/2008-06-25-moving-host.md

   - 2378298625

 ---
-I&#8217;m moving to a new hosting service today.My current host has been plagued with downtimes and DB issues.
+I'm moving to a new hosting service today.My current host has been plagued with downtimes and DB issues.
 Hopefully in the future I can host with them again.

-Hopefully the downtime&#8217;s minimal.
+Hopefully the downtime's minimal.
 I will keep you posted.